Klaus Schultz: Education

-After training as a diploma librarian for scientific libraries, and working at the Bavarian State Library in Munich, Schultz studied at the University of Erlangen and the University of Munich without graduating.
-From 1972 he worked as a freelance dramaturge for various opera productions in Munich, Frankfurt am Main and Augsburg.
-From 1973/74 to 1977 he was dramaturge at the Oper Frankfurt under opera director Christoph von Dohnányi.
+After training as a diploma librarian for scientific libraries, and working at the Bavarian State Library in Munich, Schultz studied at the University of Erlangen–Nuremberg and LMU Munich without graduating.
+From 1972, he worked as a freelance dramaturge for various opera productions in Munich, Frankfurt am Main and Augsburg.
+From 1973/74 to 1977, he was dramaturge at the Oper Frankfurt under opera director Christoph von Dohnányi.

-From 1977 to 1982 he worked as chief dramaturge and press officer for the Bavarian State Opera and appeared in the matinée Rund um die Oper, invited by intendant August Everding.
+From 1977 to 1982, he worked as chief dramaturge and press officer for the Bavarian State Opera and appeared in the matinée Rund um die Oper, invited by intendant August Everding.
 Schultz co-developed the concept for this matinée and later engaged Heinz Rühmann repeatedly for readings in Aachen and Mannheim between 1985 and 1993.
 Parallel to this, he worked from 1980 to 1984 as music dramaturge of the Berlin Philharmonic.

 Career

 Generalintendant and other theater work

-From 1984 to 1992 he was Generalintendant of the Aachen stages, and from 1992 to 1996 of the National Theatre Mannheim.
+From 1984 to 1992, he was Generalintendant of the Aachen stages, and from 1992 to 1996 of the National Theatre Mannheim.
 From September 1996 until the end of the 2006/07 theatre season, he was intendant and chief dramaturge at the Staatstheater am Gärtnerplatz in Munich.

 At the Gärtnerplatztheater, as previously in Aachen and Mannheim, Schultz shaped a repertoire of opera, ballet, concert, musical and operetta, with a particular emphasis on music of the 20th century after 1950.
 Among the works staged were Aribert Reimann’s Melusine, Igor Stravinsky’s The Rake’s Progress, Werner Egk’s Revisor, Hans Werner Henze’s Englische Katze and Elegie für junge Liebende, as well as world premieres of Wilfried Hiller’s Waldkinder (1998), Vladimir Tarnopolski’s Wenn die Zeit über die Ufer tritt (1999), Avet Terterian’s Das Beben (2003), Johannes Maria Staud’s Berenice (2004), and Munich premieres of Dieter Schnebel’s Majakowskis Tod (2005) and Luigi Nono’s Intolleranza 1960 (2007).

 A distinct line was the BallettTheater München led by Philip Taylor, which developed a unique repertoire during Schultz’s eleven years at the Gärtnerplatz.

 Following August Everding’s death in 1999, Schultz became acting president and from September 1999 to summer 2007 vice president of the Bavarian Theatre Academy August Everding at the Prinzregententheater.
 At the request of Wolfgang Wagner and the board of trustees, he supported the management of the Bayreuth Festival as an honorary freelance collaborator from 2002 to 2008.

 Writing career

 He was also an editor and author of contributions and books.
-Since 1974 he had given lectures on music and theatre and taught at universities in Frankfurt, Munich and Heidelberg.
-In 2000 he was appointed professor at the University of Applied Sciences Bremen.
-From 2006/07 he also taught at the Bavarian Theatre Academy in connection with the Ludwig Maximilian University of Munich.
-In autumn 2009 he was visiting professor at the Department of Germanic Studies at Indiana University in Bloomington (USA).
+Since 1974, he had given lectures on music and theatre and taught at the Goethe University Frankfurt, LMU Munich and Heidelberg University.
+In 2000, he was appointed professor at the City University of Applied Sciences in Bremen.
+From 2006/07, he also taught at the Bavarian Theatre Academy in connection with LMU Munich.
+In autumn 2009, he was visiting professor at the Department of Germanic Studies at Indiana University in Bloomington (USA).